kkj2010/kkj2010/README.md

 ### Hello, I'm Kunju  👋

 My name is Kunju.
 I'm a full stack software engineer and web developer based in New York City.
-I have a passion for putting practical experiences and crazy ideas into accessible technology for everyone.

 - 🔭 I’m currently working on my personal projects.
 - 🌱 I’m currently learning Typescript and React.native.